Next Start

 CNC machinists work with CNC machinery to create tools and parts from metal, plastic and other materials.
 Some choose to specialize in a specific type of machinery, such as milling machines, while others work with a variety of different machines.

 Depending on the industry, CNC machinists may be responsible for different day-to-day tasks.
-They typically ensure their machines are set up correctly, are functioning properly and are producing parts that meet the required specifications.
+They typically ensure their machines are set up correctly, function properly and are producing parts that meet the required specifications.

-If the following eight traits describe you, then you might make a great CNC machinist!
+If the following eight traits describe you, then you might have the potential to become a CNC machinist!

 You enjoy the challenge of troubleshooting computers when things go wrong.
 You’re fascinated by computer code and want to learn more.
-If you’re captivated by computer technology, you might enjoy a career as a CNC machinist.
+If both criteria apply to you, you might enjoy a career as a CNC machinist.

 CNC machines are a fusion of the physical and the digital.
 Tools such as lathes and mills shape raw materials like metals and plastics into parts to exact specifications.